Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions

 \section{Acknowledgements}

-This paper was motivated by many inspiring discussions during the workshop ``Post-selection Inference and Multiple Testing'' in Toulouse, Februari 2018.
-We thank all participants, the organizers Pierre Neuvial, Etienne Roquain and Gilles Blanchard, and especially Ruth Heller for asking the question that triggered this research project.
-We thank Jonathan Rosenblatt and the Israel Science foundation for financing the computing equipment used for this research (grants 926/14 and 900/16).
+This paper was inspired by many discussions during the workshop ``Post-selection Inference and Multiple Testing'' in Toulouse, Februari 2018, organized by Pierre Neuvial, Etienne Roquain and Gilles Blanchard.
+We thank the organizers and all participants, and especially Ruth Heller for asking the question that triggered this research project.
+We thank Jonathan Rosenblatt and the Israel Science Foundation for financing the computing equipment used for the simulations (grants 926/14 and 900/16).
 Jelle Goeman was supported by NWO VIDI grant 639.072.412.